istaustria/istaustria.github.io/_publications/2017/CurveUp.md

 We present a computational approach for designing CurveUps, curvy shells that form from an initially flat state.
 They consist of small rigid tiles that are tightly held together by two pre-stretched elastic sheets attached to them.
 Our method allows the realization of smooth, doubly curved surfaces that can be fabricated as a flat piece.
 Once released, the restoring forces of the pre-stretched sheets support the object to take shape in 3D.
 CurveUps are structurally stable in their target configuration.
 The design process starts with a target surface.
 Our method generates a tile layout in 2D and optimizes the distribution, shape, and attachment areas of the tiles to obtain a configuration that is fabricable and in which the curved up state closely matches the target.
 Our approach is based on an efficient approximate model and a local optimization strategy for an otherwise intractable nonlinear optimization problem.
 We demonstrate the effectiveness of our approach for a wide range of shapes, all realized as physical prototypes.

 bibtex: |
-  "@article{Guseinov2017,
+  @article{Guseinov2017,
-  author = {Ruslan Guseinov, Eder Miguel, and Bernd Bickel}, title = {CurveUps: Shaping Objects from Flat Plates with Tension-Actuated Curvature}, journal = {ACM Transactions on Graphics (SIGGRAPH 2017)}, year = {2017}, volume = {36}, number = {4}
+  author = {Ruslan Guseinov, Eder Miguel, and Bernd Bickel}, "title = {CurveUps: Shaping Objects from Flat Plates with Tension-Actuated Curvature}," journal = {ACM Transactions on Graphics (SIGGRAPH 2017)}, year = {2017}, volume = {36}, number = {4}
-  }"
+  }

 teaser:
   caption: |